swiftlang/swift/docs/SIL.rst

 ::

   %1 = element_addr %0, 123
-  ; %0 must of a $SIL.Address<T> type for a loadable aggregate type T ; %1 will be of type $SIL.Address<U> where U is the type of the 123rd ;   element of T
+  ; %0 must of a $*T type for a loadable aggregate type T ; %1 will be of type $*U where U is the type of the 123rd ;   element of T

 Given the address of a loadable aggregate value in memory, creates a